Sunday, June 15, 2008

 No one has power unless the story itself has power.

 Only the story can empower you.
 You cannot empower yourself.
 Nor can you humbly or otherwise bestow your power upon the story.
-You are not a dog; it is not a tree.
+It is the story that baptises you, not the other way around.

 The business of telling a story is working through the problems that result from wanting to tell it.

-You cannot solve all the problems and then proceed to tell it; the problems are the story you are trying to tell.
+You cannot solve all the problems and then proceed to tell the story; the problems are the story you are trying to tell.

-The more you seek an intimate relationship with your story and its characters, the more you flee from it and them.
+The more you seek an intimate relationship with your characters and their story, the more you flee from them and it.

 You do not choose your story.
 It chooses you.

-Writing is essentially about catching not pitching.
+Story-making is essentially about catching not pitching.
 It is about listening, and keeping open.
+It is an illuminating dance of relationships in transition.